ChrystianGreen2/image-classification-aws-sagemaker/README.md

 The Dataset we use is the dog breed dataset, it contains 133 dog categories and a total of 8351 images, divided into training, validation and testing where:

-- 6680 Imagens estão no conjunto de treino
+- 6680 Images are in the training set
-- 835 Imagens estão no conjunto de validação
+- 835 Images are in the validation set
-- 836 Imagens estão no conjunto de teste
+- 836 Images are in the test set

 ![images/dog_images.png](images/dog_images.png)